joseph-hurtado/pen-of-midas/README.md

 > Gussy it up as much as you want, Trebek.
 What matters is does it work?
 > - "Sean Connery" - Celebrity Jeopardy SNL s24e16

-Hashing and signature verification without the Ethereum client.
+Hashing and signature verification in Clojure without the Ethereum client.

 ## Why?